Slack & Email Notifications

 In the previous section, you created a project-level Slack notification.
 Team members will only receive change notifications if they join the corresponding Slack channel.
 However, you might want customized notifications sent directly to yourself.
 You can do this by configuring your user-level Slack notifications preferences:

-3. Any email notifications you've already set up will be displayed here.
+Any you've already set up will be displayed here.
 Enable the Slack notifications toggle. sends a notification only if a deployment occurs in which the impact of your code on production errors is anything except

 Email notifications are sent at the frequency you select, and can be configured individually at the project and change source level.